oleks/html-remarks/README.md

 * Mobile-first for students: When a remarks file is finalized for student view, this student view should be friendly for view on handheld devices (tablet, or mobile).

+## TypeScript Style Guide

+* Don't use `var` for non-variables, use `let`.
+* Don't use `document.createElement` without a wrapper function that hence asserts a type for the created element.